Should I itemize my taxes?

 Depending on your situation, you could save more by not itemizing and taking the standard deduction.

-A tax deduction decreases your taxable income, which in turn can lower your tax bill.
+A tax deduction reduces your taxable income, which in turn can lower your tax bill.
 There are generally two ways you can claim deductions on your federal income tax return: you can itemize deductions, or you can take the standard deduction.

 A review of the standard deduction amount and what qualifies for itemizing can help you determine which is right for you.